America must face its energy challenges now and to do so, we must fully understand why America needs a comprehensive energy policy.

 LIHEAP.
 The Low Income Home Energy Assistance Program (LIHEAP) is a federally-funded program that helps low-income households with their home energy bills.
 LIHEAP operates in all 50 states, the District of Columbia, Indian tribes or tribal organizations, and the U.S. territories.
 The local LIHEAP program determines is households qualify for the program and can provide bill payment assistance, energy crisis assistance, or weatherization and energy-related home repairs.

 Weatherization Assistance Program.
 The federal Department of Energy’s Weatherization Assistance Program enables low-income families to permanently reduce their energy bills by making their homes more energy efficient.
-On average, weatherization reduces heating bills by 31% and overall energy bills by $358 per year at current prices.
+Weatherization can reduce energy bills by hundreds of dollars a year.

 The Weatherization Assistance Program is federally-funded and operated by individual states.
-For information about weatherization assistance, please contact New Jersey’s office of Low-Income Energy Conservation (contact information above).
+For information about weatherization assistance, please visit http://www.nj.gov/dca/divisions/dhcr/offices/wap.html or call (609) 984-1947.
+The application for assistance can be found at http://www.nj.gov/dca/divisions/dhcr/forms/docs/heaappl.pdf.

 NATIONAL ENERGY FACTS

-- Of the 7.7 million households in the United States that use heating oil to heat their homes, 5.3 million households – or roughly 69 percent – reside in the Northeast region of our country.
+- Of the 7.7 million households in the United States that use heating oil to heat their homes, roughly 80 percent are in the Northeast region of our country.

-- The 103 U.S. nuclear units supply about 20 percent of the electricity produced in the United States – second only to coal as a fuel source.
+- The 100 U.S. nuclear power plants supply about 20 percent of the electricity produced in the United States.